murisi/L2/README.md

 * Let `h1, h2, ..., hN` be the signatures corresponding to `a1, a2, ..., aN`.
 * Then g = `(continuation (h1 h2 ... hN))`.
 ### Constrain
 A constrain expression is provided to enable the programmer to directly constrain the signature of the contained expression.
+(Naturally, if the specified signature contains no variable fragments, then you are essentially fixing an expression's signature.)
 This is why the following constraints are generated for a constrain expression `(constrain b f)`:
 * Let `g` be the expression's signature.
 * Let `i` be the signature obtained from evaluating `f`.
 * Let `h` be `b`'s signature.